 Analysis of physiological, psychosocial, and environmental concepts and testing of assessments and interventions for select adult-gerontology (AG) populations across the life spectrum (young adults through older adults).
-Two and one-half lecture hours and two laboratory hours a week for one semester.
+Two lecture hours and four laboratory hours a week for one semester.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing, and credit or registration for Nursing 389C and 392E.

-N 589E.
+N 489E, 589E.
 Adult-Gerontology Clinical Nurse Specialist: Chronic Illness.

-Analysis of physiological, psychosocial, spiritual, and environmental concepts and testing of assessment and interventions for select adult-gerontology (AG) populations with chronic illness conditions.
+Analysis of physiological, psychosocial, spiritual, and environmental concepts and testing of assessment and interventions for select adultgerontology (AG) populations with chronic illness conditions.
 The focus is on dynamics of multiple chronic illness and related Adult-Gerontology Clinical Nurse specialist (AG-CNS) roles.
-Three lecture hours and eight laboratory hours a week for one semester.
+For N489E, two lecture hours and eight laboratory hours a week for one semester.
+For N589E, three lecture hours and eight laboratory hours a week for one semester.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing and Nursing 389C, 389D, 489F, 392E, 395C, 396C, and 396J; or consent of instructor.